johnstuby7/React-Master-Class/React-Notes.md

 - Create a file, to make it dynamic, save the file as [something]. it needs to be in [] to tell nuxt it is dynamic

+## Testing:

+- The three As of testing:

+  - Arrange: setup the test data,t est condtions and test environment
+  - Act: Run logic that should be tested(eg execute function)
+  - Assert: compare execution results with expected results

+- to be able to render a component for a test, we need touse the render provider by testing-library/react render(<greeting />)

 # Terminology:

 - Constants: Work like variables, but must not be reassigned